 Below is a chart from Feed Your Fertility outlining common nutrients found in prenatal vitamins and their food equivalents:

-Laura Erlich, LAc (FABORM) is the co-clinic director of LA Herbs and Acupuncture, in West Los Angeles, CA. In addition to her clinical practice, she teaches continuing education classes to other acupuncturists and attends births as a doula.
-She is the co-author of Feed Your Fertility, Your Guide to Cultivating a Healthy Pregnancy Through Chinese Medicine, Real Food and Holistic Living.
+Laura Erlich, LAc (FABORM) is the clinic director of Mother Nurture Wellness, in Los Angeles, CA. In addition to her clinical practice, she teaches continuing education classes to other acupuncturists and attends births as a doula.
+She is the co-author of Feed Your Fertility, Your Guide to Cultivating a Healthy Pregnancy Through Chinese Medicine, Real Food, and Holistic Living.